 The trader then decides that it is now the right time to close the short position.

 Then, the trader proceeds to buy 100 shares of XYZ on the open market for $80 per share and returns the borrowed shares to the broker.

 The price of 100 shares at $80 is $8,000, so our hypothetical trader splits the difference between the initial $10,000 and the $8,000, pocketing $2,000.

 Disadvantages of Short Selling

-It is important to note that short selling carries some additional risks that are not present with long-only investing.
+It is important to note that short selling carries some additional risks that are not present with traditional investing.

 If you hold a long position, the most you can lose is how much you paid for the stock; but if you hold a short position, your losses are potentially unlimited since there is no ceiling on how high a stock may rise.